uperl/Dist-Zilla-Plugin-MathInt64/README.md

 The path to the typemap file (if typemap is true).
 The default is simply 'typemap'.

+# CAVEATS

+This plugin uses [ExtUtils::Typemaps](https://metacpan.org/pod/ExtUtils::Typemaps) to munge the typemaps file, which strips any comments from the typemap file, but should be semantically identical.
+Versions prior to 0.05 did its own parsing but would retain comments.

 # BUNDLED SOFTWARE

 This distribution comes bundled with C source code placed